jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 There are simply too many illnesses and injuries for any medical discipline to master them all.

 That's why all medical professionals today, from homeopathic healers to neural surgeons, are recognized as sub-disciplines.
-Each has its own tools and techniques, rulebooks, and culture.
-Medical professionals from each field can say their strengths and weaknesses and admit they are a niche rather than the single source of truth.
+Each has its own tools and techniques, rulebooks, and culture, but medical professionals from each field can say their strengths and weaknesses and admit they are a niche rather than the single source of truth.
 The philosophy of modern healthcare is mixing disciplines to solve a patient's pain as quickly as possible.
+The patient is the bumblebee searching for better solutions.
 While modern medicine certainly isn't perfect (especially its administration), it's nearly magical compared to when surgeons didn't sanitize their scalpels and doctors used one-size-fits-all solutions like leeches.

 Most importantly, we understand medical professionals can be corrupt.
-If a doctor over-prescribes medication or sells "snake oil," we know the doctor isn't following evidence-based medicine and, therefore, has illegitimate authority to diagnose problems.
+If a doctor over-prescribes medication or sells "snake oil," we know the doctor isn't following evidence-based medicine and, therefore, has illegitimate authority to diagnose and solve problems.

 Modern medicine and mixed-martial arts thus embrace evolution.
 Both medical and mixed martial arts recognize that it is best to select from an ecosystem of options and that solving a fighter's or patient's pain is the only sign of success.
 Other human endeavors are also enlightened enough to embrace real-world results as superior to a teacher or boss's authority.
 [Baseball for example did it with Moneyball fame](https://www.youtube.com/watch?v=3MjxoaynCmk).